Mini Pig Size

 So, what exactly is a mini pig?
-Genetically speaking, the bloodlines are pretty muddled, and the documenting poor.
+Genetically speaking, the bloodlines are pretty muddled, and the documentation is poor.
 Most of the mini pigs are a combination of several different breeds.
-The three “breeds” widely accepted as “mini” are the Potbelly, the American Mini, and Juliana.
+The three “breeds” widely accepted as “mini” are the Potbelly, the American Mini, and the Juliana.
 There is some difference between the mini’s characteristics.
 For example, potbellies tend to have a more swayed back, whereas an American Mini tends to be petite, with a long snout, straight back, and a bit of a wild look.
 In contrast, Juliana’s has a description much like an American Mini.
 However, they have stricter colouring requirements (light-coloured with spots in no particular pattern over the body).

 Unfortunately, mini pigs have got a bad rap due to poor advertising techniques and scammers.
 As a result, many believe they do not exist, while others think they’re very tiny.
 Mini is “a thing that is much smaller than normal, especially a small replica or model.”
 Miniature pigs may not fit in a teacup or be 8 pounds like a mini dog.
 Still, they exist and are small compared to their “normal” counterparts.
 Using dogs as an example, Miniature dogs are approximately 1/10 the size of “normal” dogs.
 I.e. a mini poodle may weigh around 8 pounds, whereas a standard poodle could weigh in at 70-80 pounds.
 A meat-breed pig can easily weigh between 700-1000 pounds full-grown.
 With this in mind, 150 pounds is small for a pig!